-2.2.3 Assigning Users to a Role
+Assigning Users to a Role

 You can assign multiple users to one role.
-To assign multiple roles to one user, edit the user's properties as described in 2.1.3, "Editing a User," on page 19.
+To assign multiple roles to one user, edit the user's properties as described in Editing a User.

-- 1. Log in as an administrator (jasperadmin). - 2.
-Select Manage > Roles. - 3.
-Select the role in the Roles panel. - 4.
-In the Properties panel, click Edit.
-The role's properties become editable.
+- 1. Log in as an administrator (jasperadmin in the role's organization or any parent organization, or superuser). - 2.
+Select Manage > Roles or, on the Admin Home page, click Manage under Roles. - 3.
+In the Organizations panel, select the role's organization. - 4.
+Select the role in the Roles panel.